tutucea/celestial-forecast/README.md

 *   **Comprehensive Information:** The table displays crucial data points for each transit, including Gate, Line, the exact Timestamp, Longitude, and Motion.
 *   **User-Friendly Interface:** The popup window includes controls to increase or decrease the text size for better readability.
 *   https://ibb.co/tPp9TCn9
-*   this will deal with timezones, install it
+*   this will take care of the timezones, install it by cd into the directory where you have all the files
 ```bash
 npm install luxon
 ```